 seeds – I use a combination of pepitas (aka pumpkin seeds), sunflower seeds and chia seeds.

-almond butter – creamy almond butter works best!
+almond butter – natural creamy almond butter works best!
 Make sure it doesn’t have any added ingredients and is just almonds and salt.
+You can also use peanut butter, cashew butter or sunflower seed butter.

 vanilla extract – a flavor enhancer.

-salt – to taste!
-Salt helps all of the flavors come together.
+salt – salt helps all of the flavors come together.

 How to Store Leftovers

 These bars store really well!
 Store in an airtight container in the refrigerator for up to 1 week or store in the freezer for up to 3 months.
-If you store in the freezer, I recommend letting them thaw in the refrigerator before enjoying.
+If you store them in the freezer, I recommend letting them thaw in the refrigerator before enjoying them.